×

 Careers in nursing and infection control are in high demand.
 Since Infection Prevention Nurses have prior experience working in a clinical setting, their familiarity with pain points and areas of improvement makes them a valuable resource to hospitals and other healthcare facilities.
 Infection Control Nurses can expect to make between $53,500 to $141,500 depending on education and experience level.
 On average, Infection Control Nurses can expect a salary of $87,562 per year.

 A career as an Infection Control or Infection Prevention Nurse is a great way to build upon an existing career as an RN.
-This specialization allows nurses to work with data, research, and public policy to drive enhanced decision-making and implement new health safety protocols across the healthcare continuum.
+This specialization allows nurses to work with data, research, and public policy to drive enhanced decision-making and implement new health safety protocols.

-Stand out among the competition with a Master of Science in Infection Prevention and Epidemiology from the University of Providence – designed to prepare students for a career in infection prevention.
+Stand out with a Master of Science in Infection Prevention and Epidemiology from the University of Providence – preparing students for infection prevention careers.

 pixel